dachshund-ncu/a3s/README.md

 # a3s
-Python program, that makes FFT from 4096 point autocorrelation function
+Python program, that makes FFT from 4096 point autocorrelation function - it is meant to be used with the output data from Niculaus Copernicus University autocorrelator, that is working with 32-meter Radio Telescope, located in Piwnice near Toruń, Poland.

 current version: 1.002